ucdavisdatalab/workshop_python_basics/chapters/05_appendix.md

 ### Lists

-Lists were introduced in {numref}`lists`.
+Lists were introduced in {ref}`sec-lists`.
 A list is an ordered collection of values.
 Lists are **mutable**, which means that the elements can be changed.

 Here's a quick recap of things you can do with lists: